tonybebawy/tonybebawy/README.md

 ### Welcome 👋
 I am a software developer in Ottawa, CA working on mission critical public safety software.

-I have a deep (no pun intended 😄) interest in Deep Learning and Artificial Intelligence.
+I have a deep (no pun intended) interest in Deep Learning and Artificial Intelligence.
 <!--
 **tonybebawy/tonybebawy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.